nexiality/documentation/commands/mail/index.md

 #### Gmail
-Sending email via Gmail is possible, albeit a few things to take care initially.
+> **(!!!
+IMPORTANT !!!)
+Note that as of May 30th, 2022, Google has
+> <a href="https://support.google.com/accounts/answer/6010255?hl=en" class="external-link" target="_nexial_link">announced</a>
+> that it will no longer support SMTP protocol issued via a third-party application (such as Nexial).*

+However, if you are using a Gmail account provisioned through a paid Google Workspace or Google Cloud account, sending email via Gmail (SMTP) is still possible with a few initial steps.

 Here's the settings for targeting Gmail as the mail host:<br/>
 ![](image/mail_01.png)